MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

 #### To protect an email message using Outlook on the web

-1. Using Outlook on the web, create a new mail message addressed to a recipient within your organization.
+1. Using Outlook on the web, create a mail message addressed to a recipient within your organization.

 2. Click  **…**,  click **set permission**, and then select an option.
 For example: **Do Not Forward**, **Do Not Reply All**, **&lt;Company Name&gt; - Confidential** or **&lt;Company Name&gt; - Confidential View Only**.